federicocarboni/kate-scarpet/README.md

 # Scarpet for Kate (KSyntaxHighlighting)

-Full Syntax Highlighting support for Scarpet in [Kate](https://kate-editor.org/) through KSyntaxHighlighting.
+Full Syntax Highlighting support for Scarpet in [Kate](https://kate-editor.org/) through KSyntaxHighlighting with complete theming support.

 Kate is an open source, cross platform, versatile text editor made by KDE.